sterlingwes/todomash/README.md

 ## API Variance from Guidelines

+### GETs

 Since all the todo items are required upfront, there's only a bulk GET method.
-If a GET request was necessary for a specific item, I'd throw that under the /items/:id resource endpoint.
+If a GET request was necessary for a specific item, I'd throw that under the `/items/:id` resource endpoint.

+### Search

 Search - I didn't see a need for a search endpoint since all the todos were loaded in the client and could be searched easily there.

-I added a `time` field to the stored items on the server for use in sorting in the client as well as referencing when I need to reconcile the client item with an _id for a newly created item on the server.

 ## Twilio

-The Twilio API comes into play when a string following the form of `notify:+1-111-1111` is found in the body of a todo.
-When an item is marked "done", the body is checked for the notify tag and an SMS is sent with the title of the note. **Warning** a message will be sent again if the `done` status is toggled from `true` to `false` and back again.
+The Twilio API comes into play when a string roughly following the form of `notify:+1-111-111-1111` is found in the body of a todo.
+When an item is marked "done", the body is checked for the notify tag and an SMS is sent with the title of the note.

 ## Wishlist